-11.5.1 CSE is a form of child sexual abuse which may involve physical contact, including assault by penetration (for example, rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside clothing.
-It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual

-- 11.5.2 CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media. - 11.5.3 CSE can affect any child, who has been coerced into engaging in sexual activities.
+- 12.5.1 CSE is a form of child sexual abuse which may involve physical contact, including assault by penetration (for example, rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside clothing.
+It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse. - 12.5.2 CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge e.g. through others sharing videos or images of them on social media. - 12.5.3 CSE can affect any child, who has been coerced into engaging in sexual activities.
 This includes 16 and 17 year olds who can legally consent to have sex.

-Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship. - 11.5.4 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
+Some children may not realise they are being exploited e.g. they believe they are in a genuine romantic relationship.

+12.5.4 Sexual exploitation is a serious crime and can have a long-lasting adverse impact on a child's physical and emotional health.
 It may also be linked to child trafficking.

-11.6 CSE Indicators
+12.6 CSE Indicators

-- 11.6.1 The above indicators can also be indicators of CSE, as can children who: - have older boyfriends - suffer sexually transmitted infections or become pregnant - 11.7 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
-It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 11.8 Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 11.9 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
+- 12.6.1 The above indicators can also be indicators of CSE, as can children who: - (a) have older boyfriends - (b) suffer sexually transmitted infections or become pregnant - 12.7 We include the risks of criminal and sexual exploitation in our RSE and health education curriculum.
+It is often the case that the child does not recognise the coercive nature of the exploitative relationship and does not recognise themselves as a victim. - 12.8 Victims of criminal and sexual exploitation can be boys or girls and it can have an adverse impact on a child's physical and emotional health. - 12.9 All staff are aware of the indicators that children are at risk of or are experiencing CCE or CSE.
 All concerns are reported immediately to the DSL.
 Staff must always act on any concerns that a child is suffering from or is at risk of criminal or sexual exploitation.

-12 County Lines
+13 County Lines